ssstroke/CatAndGrep/README.md

 Implementation of `cat` and `grep` utilities using the C programming language.

 This is a project I did while attending programming school.
 Main goal of this project is to familirize myself with the C programming language and structured programming.
-These implementation are far worse than those provided by [GNU](https://www.gnu.org/software/grep/) and [BSD](https://cgit.freebsd.org/src/tree/usr.bin/grep/grep.c) in terms of, at least, performance.
-All of the code is pretty much straightforward and does not buffers the output, for example, that may be a huge boost to pefromance.
+These implementations are far worse than those provided by [GNU](https://www.gnu.org/software/grep/) and [BSD](https://cgit.freebsd.org/src/tree/usr.bin/grep/grep.c) in terms of, at least, performance.
+All of the code is pretty much straightforward and does not buffer the output, for example, that may be a huge boost to pefromance.
 I might try to do that later.
 Though implementation of `cat` found in this repository works better with non-ASCII characters compared to implementation provided by [BSD](https://cgit.freebsd.org/src/tree/usr.bin/grep/grep.c) (which is used in macOS, for example).

 ## Build